I would like to consider an approach to the fourth commandment, around the concept of Godly love, stemming from the Greek word “agape.“

 Consider Jesus’s example.
 He healed on the Sabbath multiple times, supporting individuals in need.
 It’s worth noting, He did not go and search out all who were in need of healing, but when the need was made known to Him, He filled it.
 Just like when he and his disciples went out after the wheat.
 They collected just enough to satisfy their hunger without violating the Sabbath, by harvesting in excess.
 They just filled their need.
 This principle should guide our Sabbath observance.

-Or what about the Siege of Jericho?
-That was a seven-day campaign.
-At least one of the days marching around the city fell on the Sabbath.
-Sacrificial duties for the priests occurred every Sabbath and high holy day.
+Sacrificial duties for the priests occurred every Sabbath and high holy days.
 Slaughtering animals is hard work.
 And yet Israel was told not to go out and gather wood for burning, to kindle a fire, to collect mana, to do customary work.
-My point being, there is some nuance needed in keeping the Sabbath which includes keeping the Sabbath that is guided by agape.
+My point being, there is some nuance needed in keeping the Sabbath holy which includes being guided by agape.

 And today in the modern church, general needs are shared by all.
-For example, we all get hungry and bringing and serving snacks after services helps extend our time together.
-And there are specific needs to how we traditionally conduct Sabbath services.
-For some congregations there is a need for a set up for live streaming and afterwards, the breakdown.
-The roles around the traditional service also include songs and prayers, messages and often special music.
+There are specific needs to how we traditionally conduct Sabbath services.
+For some congregations there is a need for a set up for live streaming and afterwards, the breakdown of the equipment and loading into a car to take it home.
+The roles around the traditional service also include song leading and prayers, messages and often special music.
 There are also specific individual needs that occur on specific Sabbaths.
-This could be like helping with travel to church, visiting shut-ins, anointings.
+This could be helping with travel to church, visiting shut-ins, or anointings.

 So, when approaching the Sabbath, we should always keep in mind how Jesus kept it as recorded in the gospel accounts and how often it was in conflict with traditions set up by man.
 And yet He always kept the Sabbath perfectly.
 His approach to the Sabbath and keeping it holy was always one of outgoing concern.
-And He always supplied what the spiritual body needed.
+And He always supplied what the humanity near Him needed, and especially attending to training of His disciples.

 So when viewing the Sabbath through the lens of “agape love”, it is not about justifying work on the Sabbath.
 It’s about avoiding unnecessary self-serving work, and focusing on helping others to have a holy Sabbath.
 The Sabbath is not a day of strict restrictions or a day to recharge at the expense of others.
 It’s a holy day intended for the spiritual body to work together in harmony, causing growth and edifying itself in love.